Mette Rica Geiker

 - TKT4235 - Concrete Technology 2

 - KT8315 - PhD Seminar in Structural Engineering and Materials Science

 Scientific, academic and artistic work

 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database

-- (2018) A numerical investigation of the cracking behaviour of reinforced-concrete tie elements.
-Magazine of Concrete Research.
+- (2020) A numerical investigation of the cracking behaviour of reinforced-concrete tie elements.
+Magazine of Concrete Research. vol. 72 (3).

 - (2020) Analytical Calculation Model for Predicting Cracking Behavior of Reinforced Concrete Ties.
 Journal of Structural Engineering. vol. 146 (2).